sonata-project/SonataPageBundle/Resources/doc/reference/introduction.rst

 Introduction
 ============

-This small introduction will try to explain the basics concepts behind the ``PageBundle``.
-Since the version 2.1 of ``PageBundle``, the Symfony CMF router chain is now integrated, this make the solution compatible with others projects using this component : ezPublish, CMF project and more ...
+This small introduction will try to explain the basic concepts behind the ``PageBundle``.
+Since the version 2.1 of ``PageBundle``, the Symfony CMF router chain is now integrated, this makes the solution compatible with others projects using this component : ezPublish, CMF project and more ...

 A Site